Frequently Asked Questions About Sex Crimes

 I thought the material I was looking at were of adults.
 Can I still be charged?

 This is a common sex crime FAQ, but one that is somewhat hard to answer.
 The truth is you may still be arrested and charged, but not knowing the age of the people depicted is a valid defense.
 In order to be convicted, the prosecutor must prove that you knew the person in the video or photos was under 18.
-If the person depicted looks particularly young though or a website advertised the people in the content as being under 18, this might be a difficult defense, which is why you should always talk to your defense lawyer before speaking with police.
+If the person depicted looks particularly young though or a website advertised the people in the content as being under 18, this might be a difficult defense, which is why you should always talk to your lawyer before speaking with police.

 I think someone else used my computer to use those images or my computer was infected with a virus that downloaded illegal pornography.
 What should I do?

-Tell your defense attorney as soon as possible and give him a full list of everyone who uses your computer and your internet connection.
+Tell your attorney as soon as possible and give him a full list of everyone who uses your computer and your internet connection.
 Your lawyer may even hire a forensic computer specialist who can recover evidence to back up your story that someone else viewed or downloaded the illegal material.